-Halfway down the Walk (and road to the Fort), you’ll see a watchtower on a mound and a cafe called Prestige.
+Halfway down the Walk (and road to the Masfout Castle), you’ll see a watchtower on a mound and a cafe called Prestige.
 Its a great place to sit and relax, take in the view, listen to the sounds of the birds and enjoy a fresh juice.
 I have to confess that we have never eaten anywhere else and always go back here because it’s just such a lovely place to sit and my daughter loves the Nutella crepes!

-They also have lots of desserts and fresh drinks and some savoury options too, such as chicken crepes, pasta and burgers.
+They also have other desserts and lots of fresh drinks and some savoury options too, such as chicken crepes, pasta and burgers.
 They are very reasonably priced and staff are friendly.

 Since these photos were taken, the sheltered area has been enclosed with ac for hot weather and there is new more comfortable furniture.

-Masfoot Oasis – detour off Masfoot Walk which takes you through the farming area.
-One side takes you up to the old mosque.
+A detour off Masfoot Walk which takes you through the farming area in Masfout Oasis.
+One side takes you up to the old mosque, Bin Sultan Mosque.

 Bin Sultan Mosque

 Bin Sultan Mosque was built in 1815.
-It is in the farming area at the foot of the mountains on the opposite side of the fort – see Masfoot Oasis above.
+It is in the farming area at the foot of the mountains on the opposite side of the fort – see Masfout Oasis above.

 It was built using gypsum, clay and palm fronds as so many buildings were.
 It has been restored and is still in use today.